tabrindle/envinfo/README.md

     --markdown             Print output in markdown format
     --json                 Print output in JSON format
-    --console              Print to console (defaults to on for CLI usage, off for programmatic usage) --clipboard            Copy output to your system clipboard (uses clipboardy)
+    --console              Print to console (defaults to on for CLI usage, off for programmatic usage)
 ```

 ## Integration